What causes Traveler’s diarrhea?

-Travelers should not swim or wade 1) near storm drains; 2) in water that may be contaminated with sewage, human or animal feces, or wastewater runoff; 3) in lakes or rivers after heavy rainfall; 4) in freshwater streams, canals, and lakes in schistosomiasis-endemic areas of the Caribbean, South America, Africa, and Asia ;5) in water that might be contaminated with urine from animals infected with Leptospira ; or 6) in warm seawater or brackish water (mixture of fresh and sea water) when they have wounds.
+When traveling, it’s important to be careful when swimming or wading in certain types of water.
+You should avoid areas near storm drains, water contaminated with sewage, human or animal feces, or wastewater runoff, and lakes or rivers after heavy rainfall.
+It’s also best to avoid freshwater streams, canals, and lakes in areas of the Caribbean, South America, Africa, and Asia where schistosomiasis is prevalent.
+Additionally, you should avoid water that may be contaminated with urine from animals infected with Leptospira, as well as warm seawater or brackish water (a mixture of fresh and seawater) if you have any wounds.

-A traveler with an open wound should consider staying out of the water or covering the wound with a water-repellent bandage (often labeled “waterproof”), as seawater and brackish water can contain germs, such as Vibrio spp., that can cause wound infections.
-If a sore or open wound comes into contact with untreated recreational water, it should be washed thoroughly with soap and water to reduce the chance of infection.
+If you have an open wound, it’s best to stay out of the water or cover it with a water-repellent bandage labeled “waterproof.”
+Seawater and brackish water can contain germs such as Vibrio spp. that can cause wound infections.
+If a sore or open wound does come into contact with untreated recreational water, it should be washed thoroughly with soap and water to reduce the chance of infection.

-Mild (acute): diarrhea that is tolerable, is not distressing, and does not interfere with planned activities.
+Mild (acute): tolerable diarrhea that is not distressing and does not interfere with planned activities.

 Moderate (acute): diarrhea that is distressing or interferes with planned activities.

-Severe (acute): diarrhea that is incapacitating or completely prevents planned activities; all dysentery is considered severe.
+Severe (acute): diarrhea that incapacitates or completely prevents planned activities; all dysentery is considered severe.

-- Loperamide may be used as adjunctive therapy for moderate to severe travelers’ diarrhea.
-Antimotility agents alone are not recommended for patients with bloody diarrhea or those who have diarrhea and fever.
+- Loperamide can also be taken as an additional treatment for moderate to severe cases of travelers’ diarrhea.
+However, it’s important to remember that loperamide should not be taken alone for patients experiencing bloody diarrhea or those with diarrhea and fever.

-- Loperamide may be considered for use as monotherapy in moderate travelers’ diarrhea.
+- Sometimes, loperamide may be taken alone for moderate travelers’ diarrhea.

 Treatment for Children